TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 + No mismatch between player installation in Network and Online.

-+ Best visual quality is served in 1920 x 1080 window resolution.
++ Best visual quality is served in 1920 x 1080 and 3840 x 2160 window resolutions.

 + This addon combines well with the Control Bar HD Addon for upscaled icon textures.
   > http://gentool.net/download/controlbar